Jack Kerouac Park

 The Beat was an anti-establishment subculture characterized by woven styles of contemporary poetry, dark fashions, and philosophy.
-It had its own slang, much of which is part of our everyday language today.
-Words like “hipster” and “Big Daddy” came from that movement.
-Check out http://grammar.yourdictionary.com/slang/beat-slang-1950s.html for more about Beat slang.
+It had its own slang, much of which became part of everyday language that outlasted the movement.
+Words and phrases like “hipster” and “Big Daddy” are examples.
+Check out https://grammar.yourdictionary.com/slang/beat-slang-1950s.html for more about Beat slang.

-If you want to get a light taste of Beat Culture, watch Funny Face, the classic musical film starring Audrey Hepburn, Fred Astaire, and Kay Thompson.
-Also, Peter, Paul and Mary, a popular vocal group in the 1960s, recorded a song with many Beat Culture references called I Dig.
+For a light taste of Beat Culture, watch Funny Face, the classic musical film starring Audrey Hepburn, Fred Astaire, and Kay Thompson.
+Also, Peter, Paul and Mary, a commercially popular vocal group in the 1960s, recorded a song with many Beat Culture references called I Dig.

-Jack Kerouac Park is the third stop on Massachusetts Trail Part 2!
+Jack Kerouac Park is the first stop on Massachusetts Author Adventures Trail Part 3.